pinghsuanC/go_notes/Interface.md

   - Now the receiver is a pointer.
 - **the method set of a pointer receiver is the value receiver methods plus the pointer receiver methods**

-## BTL: If any of the method of your type was implemented with pointer receiver, you have to implemente the interface with pointer to the object
+## BTL: If any of the method of your type was implemented with pointer receiver, you have to declare the variable assiged to the interface type as a pointer

 # Some best practices for interfaces - Some general rules and guidelines